Edchja/cheat-sheet/linux/configuration.md

 # Linux Configuration

-This guide will demonstrate how to configure a linux distribution.
+This guide will demonstrate how to configure a Linux distribution.

 ## Table of Contents